atulsharma101/temperatureconvertor/README.md

-# temperatureconvertor
+# temperatureConvertor
-this is temperature convertor
+temperature convertor created using html , css and js